chengmeowz/project-posture/README.md

 ----------
 * [learning.ipynb](https://github.com/chengmeowz/project-posture/blob/main/code/learning.ipynb), a Jupyter Notebook file in Python to do the learning as well as evaluation part.
-* [original folder](https://github.com/chengmeowz/project-posture/blob/main/original), a folder for storing the scatterplots of original data when comparing X and y.
+* [original folder](https://github.com/chengmeowz/project-posture/blob/main/original), a folder for storing the scatterplots of original data to compare X and y.
 * [standardScaler folder](https://github.com/chengmeowz/project-posture/blob/main/standardScaler), a folder for storing the scatterplots when preprocessing uses StandardScaler.
 * [minMaxScaler folder](https://github.com/chengmeowz/project-posture/blob/main/minMaxScaler), a folder for storing the scatterplots when preprocessing uses MinMaxScaler.
    * For both folders, the explanation of folders inside them is: